-Israel is best known as a “good and spacious land, a land flowing with milk and honey”, which refers to goats milk and date honey.
-It meant that land was full of nutrients and that the Jewish people would not go hungry living in Israel, which still stands through to this day.
-Honey has appeared multiple times through ancient texts and not only date honey but bee honey.
-One example is found in Samson’s story.
-Samson managed to kill a vicious lion with his bare hands and later, he found bees swarming around the lion with honeycombs around the body.
+Honey has appeared multiple times through ancient texts, and not only date honey but bee honey as well.
+One example is found in Samson’s story: Samson managed to kill a vicious lion with his bare hands and later, he found bees swarming around the lion with honeycombs around the body.
 This riddled Samson, and the answer he got was that from even the strongest of things, can come the sweetest of things.
-During Rosh Hashanah, we take the honey bee and compare it to God’s judgment for the new year.
-Either way, Israeli honey comes in all sorts of flavors and origins and deserves a special place in your home- not only for Rosh Hashanah.
+And during Rosh Hashanah, we take the honey bee and compare it to God’s judgment for the new year.

 Israeli Honey from North to South

-The vast hills of the Jerusalem Mountains provide the perfect place for hives and honeycombs.
-Just like Jerusalem, the honey itself has a light golden tint to it, similar to how the sun reflects off the stone walls of the Old City.
-The nectar from the distinct wildflowers in Israel’s center create a pure and light honey that everyone will love.
+The vast hills of the Jerusalem mountains provide the perfect place for hives and honeycombs.
+Just like the city of Jerusalem, its honey has a light golden tint to it, similar to how the sun reflects off the stone walls of the Old City.
+The nectar from the distinct wildflowers in Israel’s center create a pure and light honey beloved by everyone.

 For a classic sweet and pure taste, wildflower honey is just what you need.
 Wildflowers can be found almost anywhere in Israel and their honey has many amazing benefits.
-Besides for making life just a bit sweeter, this delicious food is supposed to help aid with digestion, give you an energy boost, and if you don’t mind getting a little sticky, honey is said to reduce wrinkles and heal cuts!
+Besides for making life just a bit sweeter, this delicious food helps digestion, gives you an energy boost, and aids your immune system with its antioxidant properties.
+And if you don’t mind getting your skin a little sticky, honey is said to reduce wrinkles and heal cuts as well!

 Eucalyptus trees were first planted in Israel to help drain the swamps before building up the country, and are now helping with the bee population.
-Israel’s bee population is one of the only in the world that is not declining thanks to the native Australian trees that have been pollinated year after year, even the United States is planting eucalyptus trees because of Israel’s success!
-The taste is a bit more tart but what can we say?
-Eucalyptus honey is the bee’s knees!
+Israel’s bee population is one of the only in the world that is not declining thanks to the native Australian trees that have been pollinated year after year, and even the United States is planting eucalyptus trees because of Israel’s success!
+The taste is a bit more tart than wildflower honey, but still enjoyed by many.

-Who knew avocados could make such delectable honey?
-Israel has been growing this popular fruit for years and has a unique taste and look depending on where it is grown, which also means that no two avocado honeys taste the same.
-This superfood creates a thick, molasses type honey.
-If you’re looking for something just a bit off the beaten road, avocado is the way to go.
+Who knew avocados could make delectable honey?
+Israel has been growing this popular fruit for years and it has a unique taste and look depending on where it is grown, which also means that no two avocado honeys taste the same.
+This superfood creates a thick, molasses-type honey.
+If you’re looking for something just a bit off the beaten road, avocado honey is the way to go.

 Silan – Date Honey

-Dates have been growing in Israel for thousands of years, and were actually fruit found in the land when the Jews first made it back to Israel in biblical times.
-Silan as it is called in Hebrew, is a delicious honey replacement and is great in baking or cooking, or with your apples on Rosh Hashanah.
+Dates have been growing in Israel for thousands of years, and were actually found in the land when the Jews first made it back to Israel in Biblical times.
+Silan as it is called in Hebrew, is a delicious honey replacement that’s completely vegan and richer in taste, and is great in baking or cooking, or with your apples on Rosh Hashanah.
 Date honey, just like regular honey, has antibacterial compounds to help fight off different infections, but date honey is actually found to be even more effective!